 Have your grades not reflected how much time and effort you've spent studying?

 Solution: Enhanced study strategies

-When you grow as a learner you can outgrow your traditional study strategies.
-You now need enhanced study strategies that reflect who you are today and your new intellectual demands.
+As you progress as a learner, you can outgrow your traditional study strategies.
+You now need enhanced study strategies that reflect who you are today and your new academic demands.
 To become a more efficient and productive learner, explore your strengths to adapt to these changing circumstances.
-To help, the ASC has lots of resources for you to try today, such as optimized note taking techniques and optimized reading strategies.
+To help, the ASC has many resources for you to try today, such as optimized note-taking techniques and reading strategies.